The 13 Sign Zodiac with Ophiuchus

 The 13 Sidereal Zodiac Signs and Dates

-These dates reflect when the Sun actually passes through each constellation based on the International Astronomical Union (IAU) constellation boundaries.
-Note that constellations have different sizes—Virgo spans over 40 degrees while Scorpius covers only about 7 degrees.
+These dates reflect when the Sun actually passes through each constellation based on the IAU constellation boundaries.
+Note that constellations have different sizes—Virgo spans over 44 degrees while Scorpius covers only about 7 degrees.

 * Dates are approximate and may vary by 1-2 days depending on the year.
 Our natal chart calculator uses precise ephemeris data for accuracy.